You've had Color Analysis, you're told you can wear Summer colors all year round, but how to begin?

 Most people find instinctively that your color palette will include lots of your favorites and you can afford to take your time and enjoy the process.

-Delicate Summer coloring following Color Analysis, see more...
+Delicate Summer coloring following Color Analysis,click into image to see more...

 Most of all have FUN!